hydpy-dev/hydpy/hydpy/docs/rst/how_to.rst

 meteorological input only, which we make available via the |IOSequence.series|
 property of the relevant |InputSequence| objects (here we pass hard-coded values to, for example, the precipitation sequence |lland_inputs.Nied|).
-Routing models as |lstream_v001| usually do not receive external input but inflow from upstream models.
+Routing models as |kinw_williams| usually do not receive external input but inflow from upstream models.
 More concretely, they pick data from the
 |Sim| sequence(s) of their inlet |Node| object(s) (in the documentation on
-|lstream_v001|, we calculate a design flood-wave on-the-fly and assign it
+|kinw_williams|, we calculate a design flood-wave on-the-fly and assign it
 the simulation sequences of two inlet nodes).
 In a "real" *HydPy* project, we usually would not provide any time-series data via Python source code but use more conventional file formats like NetCDF-CF (see |netcdftools|).